Nebukam/PCGExtendedToolkit/_sources/doc-clusters/connect-points/probe-anisotropic.md

 |:-------------|:------------------|
 |: **Settings** :|
 | Transform Direction          | If enabled, the direction of the probe will be adjusted by the current probing point' transform.<br>*If disabled, the direction is in world space.* |

 |: **Search Radius** :|
 | Search Radius Source           | The type of value used for this probe' search radius; either a `Constant` value or fetched from an`Attribute` |
 | Search Radius Constant           | Fixed radius of the probe. |
 | Search Radius Attribute           | Per-point attribute value radius of the probe.<br>*Dynamic radiuses can be super expensive if they are different for each probe: search will use the greatest radius to sample to octree for this point.* |

+> Contrary to {% include lk id='🝆 Direction' %}, the anisotropic probe will *always* favor alignment over distance.
+> *Because of that, it often yields more 'canon' results with grid-aligned points.*
+{: .comment }